A one-day training on the case statement for addressing men’s trauma.

 A one-day training on first stage engagement with male survivors.

-This one-day training delivers what many mental-health professionals, sexual-trauma services and frontline workers request most: a step-by-step training on the process of intake, assessment and the curriculum basics for first-stage engagement with male survivors.
+This day delivers what many mental-health professionals, sexual-trauma services and frontline workers request most: a step-by-step training on the process of intake, assessment and the curriculum basics for first-stage engagement with male survivors.
 This training is applicable to both individual psychotherapy as well as dedicated group programming.

 Adhering to the tri-phasic model of trauma recovery and derived from the evidence-based Men & Healing program of working with male survivors, participants in Core Curriculum will be guided through the process of providing services to men.
 From receiving the client’s first call, to conducting an assessment, to learning about the foundational psycho-educational curriculum relevant to individual or group practice, this day accomplishes it all.

 Much of the learning will be experiential, lending itself to group engagement and facilitation.
-Participants will receive the “Men & Healing Participant Guidebook” as part of this training.
+Participants will also receive a paper copy of the “Men & Healing Participant Guidebook” as part of this training.
+Non-profit organizations who are represented in this training day are eligible to lease this curriculum for a modest price

 “Rick did a fabulous job, great presenter, super knowledgeable.” – Training participant